Selective high schools and opportunity class placement procedures

 Enrolment conditions apply to opportunity classes or selective high schools if students are not an Australian or New Zealand citizen or a permanent resident of Australia living in NSW by the beginning of the school year.

-Applicants must show evidence that residency requirements have been met before being offered a place.
+Applicants must show the Selective Education team evidence that residency requirements have been met before being offered a place.

-Parents and/or carers of all successful students need to show original documentation, such as a birth certificate, Australian citizenship certificate or visa, before the school can finalise their enrolment.
+Parents and carers of all successful students need to show original documentation, such as a birth certificate, Australian citizenship certificate or visa, before the school can finalise their enrolment.

-Applications from parents and/or carers who continue to live outside NSW when the school year begins will be considered only if there are vacancies after all suitable applicants from NSW have been placed.
+Applications from parents and carers who live outside NSW will be considered only if there are vacancies after all suitable applicants from NSW have been placed.

 2.5 Comply with age and/or school year requirements